'They ended up on our streets': Some blame pandemic for ‘tent cities’ springing up across US

-WASHINGTON (NewsNation Now) — Homeless encampments that are being dubbed “tent cities” are popping up in big and small communities across the country.
+WASHINGTON (NewsNation Now) — Homeless encampments dubbed “tent cities” are popping up in big and small communities across the country.
 One mayor believes the pandemic has made the problem worse.

 “This pandemic exposed every vulnerability in our social welfare system,” Savannah Mayor Van Johnson said.